-To the Members of the State Board of the Great Outdoors Colorado Trust Fund and Legislative Audit Committee Great Outdoors Colorado Trust Fund Denver, Colorado
+To the Members of the State Board of the Great Outdoors Colorado Trust Fund and Legislative Audit Committee

+Great Outdoors Colorado Trust Fund

+Denver, Colorado

-We have audited the financial statements of Great Outdoors Colorado Trust Fund ("GOCO") as of and for the year ended June 30, 2020 and have issued our report thereon dated November 3, 2020.
+We have audited the financial statements of the State Board of the Great Outdoors Colorado Trust Fund ("GOCO") as of and for the year ended June 30, 2021 and have issued our report thereon dated October 6, 2021.
 Professional standards require that we advise you of the following matters relating to our audit.